 For each LSOA, ten indices are produced, apart from the overall Index of Multiple Deprivation (IMD 2019).
 There are seven domain indices (from which the IMD is constructed), covering:

 - the living environment

 - as well as two supplementary indices, covering income deprivation affecting children and older people respectively.

 The Indices have been mapped against the borough's wards as they have existed since May 2008.
 A spreadsheet showing the levels of deprivation in each LSOA within Basingstoke and Deane relative to the results throughout England is available below.
-It must be stressed that whilst referred to as the Indices of Deprivation 2015, most of the data relates to 2012/13, just as ID 2010 used data mainly from 2008.
-ID 2015 is the first to incorporate 2011 Census data.
+It must be stressed that whilst referred to as the Indices of Deprivation 2019, most of the data relates to 2015/16, just as ID 2015 used data mainly from 2012/13.

 In addition to the LSOA level analysis, five summary measures are provided at local authority level, each focusing on a different aspect of multiple deprivation.
-For three of the five measures, Basingstoke and Deane remains within the least deprived 20% of local authorities; likewise, within the 'Rank of Local Concentration', which identifies 'hot spots' of deprivation, the borough remains within the 30% least deprived; the borough is ranked among the least deprived nationally under the final measure, as no LSOAs are within the 10% most deprived nationally under the overall IMD.
+For four of the five measures, Basingstoke and Deane remains within the least deprived 30% of local authorities.
+The borough is ranked among the least deprived nationally under the final measure, as no LSOAs are within the 10% most deprived nationally under the overall IMD.

 More information about the concept and methodology behind the Indices of Deprivation, together with datasets covering the whole of England, can be found at https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019